 where:

-CDAYud is the total Daily Amounts on Generator Unit u for Settlement Day d, as calculated in accordance with section G.4.11;
+CDAYud is the total Daily Amounts on Generator Unit u for Settlement Day d, as calculated in accordance with section Error!
+Reference source not found.;

-CDAYΩd is the total Daily Amounts on Capacity Market Unit Ω for Settlement Day d, as calculated in accordance with section G.4.12;
+CDAYΩd is the total Daily Amounts on Capacity Market Unit Ω for Settlement Day d, as calculated in accordance with section Error!
+Reference source not found.;

 d in ω is a summation over all Settlement Days d in each Sample Undefined Exposure Period ω in the Historical Assessment Period;